Vaudeville: Women

 In the 1920s, announcements seeking all-girl bands for vaudeville performances appeared in industry publications like Billboard, Variety and in newspapers.
 Bands like The Ingenues and The Dixie Sweethearts were well-publicized, while other groups were simply described as "all-girl Revue".
 According to Feminist Theory, similar trends in theater and film objectified women, an example of male gaze, as women's role in public life was expanding.
 These expectations for women in the 19th century played a big role in the compelling aspects of vaudeville.
 Through vaudeville, many women were allowed to join their male counterparts on the stage and found success in their acts.

 Leila Marie Koerber, later Marie Dressler, was a Canadian actress who specialized in vaudeville comedy, and eventually won an Academy Award for Best Actress later in her career.
 Being the daughter of a musician, she moved to the United States of America in her childhood.
 At just fourteen years old, she left home to begin her career, lying about her age and sending her mother half of her paycheck.
 Dressler found great success and was known for her comedic timing and physical comedy, like carrying her male co-stars.
 She eventually worked on Broadway, where she had a great desire to become a serious actress but was advised to remain in comedy.
 She went on to star in a few films but again returned to vaudeville, her original career.

-Another famous vaudevillian actress was Trixi Friganza, originally born Delia O’Callaghan.
-She had a famous catchphrase; "You know Trixi with her bag of tricks."
+Another famous vaudevillian actress was Trixie Friganza, born Delia O'Callaghan.
+She had a famous catchphrase: "You know Trixie with her bag of tricks."
 She began her career in opera, performing to help provide for her family.
 The oldest of three daughters, she wanted to help her family financially but had to do it secretly, as female performers were frowned on at the time.
 She worked largely in comedy and gained acclaim and success due to her willingness to step into other's roles who had fallen ill, and were otherwise unable to perform.
-In her acts, she often emphasized her plus-size figure, calling herself the "perfect forty-six".
+In her acts she often emphasized her plus-size figure, calling herself the "perfect forty-six".
 Friganza was also a poet and writer.
 She used many of her performances as ways to raise money to support the poor or disenfranchised and went on record publicly numerous times to support these social causes.
-Friganza also spent much of her life fighting for women's equality and pushing for self-acceptance for women, both publicly and within themselves, as well as their rights in comparison to men.
+Friganza spent much of her life fighting for women's equality and pushing for self-acceptance for women, both publicly and within themselves, as well as their rights in comparison to men.